welteki/docs.actuated.dev/docs/faq.md

 ## Do we need to run my Actuated Servers 24/7?

-Let's say that you wanted to access a single ARM64 runner to speed up your ARM builds from [33 minutes to < 2 minutes like in this example](https://blog.alexellis.io/blazing-fast-ci-with-microvms/).
+Let's say that you wanted to access a single ARM64 runner to speed up your Arm builds from [33 minutes to < 2 minutes like in this example](https://blog.alexellis.io/blazing-fast-ci-with-microvms/).

 The two cheapest options for ARM64 hardware would be: